Skip to main content

 For fire ants, Paladin follows an Integrated Pest Management (IPM) approach: identify the species first, correct the conditions driving the problem, target harborage where the population actually lives, and document the visit.

 For play-area lawns we adjust timing and re-entry guidance carefully.
 Stings to small children are the reason most families call.
-We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
-We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
+We document what we did, why, and what to watch for between visits.
+We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
 For a wider plan, pair this with ant control options so the whole property is covered.

-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
+We rotate active ingredients on quarterly programs so pests do not adapt.
 Fire ant pressure is regional, the Upstate is well inside the established range and treatment is best done preventively in spring.

 What this means for your home

-- Condition correction lowers repeat pressure by addressing moisture, food sources, harborage, and easy entry points.
+• Condition correction lowers repeat pressure by addressing moisture, food sources, harborage, and easy entry points.

-- Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.
+• Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.

 Is Paladin’s fire ant control safe for kids and pets?

+We treat fire ants two ways: a yard-wide bait broadcast for colony-level control, plus a fast knock-down on visible mounds with a contact application.
 We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
-We treat fire ants two ways: a yard-wide bait broadcast for colony-level control, plus a fast knock-down on visible mounds with a contact application.
 This connects closely with protecting your family from ants when you are comparing next steps.

 Babies, toddlers, pregnancies, immune conditions, and pet medical issues all change our application choices, please tell us.
 Our goal is the smallest amount of product that solves the problem at the source, not the most product applied across the most surface.